Oneflow-Inc/oneflow-documentation/en/docs/parallelism/01_introduction.md

 ![gpt-3](./imgs/gpt3-overview.png)

 The choice of parallelism strategy affects the efficiency of training.
-Whether the interface of framework supports parallelism well also determines the efficiency of algorithm engineer.
-OneFlow's system-level design and innovation for distributed training will help users to get comfortable well with distributed training.
+The support for parallel training of framework's interface determines the development efficiency of algorithm engineers.
+OneFlow's system-level design and innovation for distributed training help users easily get started with distributed training.
 The related examples will be shown in other articles on this topic.